-When it comes to IRA withdrawals in Illinois, understanding state tax implications is key.
-Traditional IRA distributions are subject to Illinois's flat tax rate of 4.95%, but Roth IRAs are completely tax-exempt at the state level.
-If you're under 59½ and take an early withdrawal, you won't face any state penalties, but a 10% federal penalty applies.
-Remember that while Required Minimum Distributions (RMDs) are federally taxable, they're exempt from state taxes in Illinois.
-There's plenty more to discover about managing your IRA tax situation effectively.
+When dealing with IRA withdrawals in Illinois, it is crucial to understand the state tax implications.
+While traditional IRA distributions are subject to Illinois’s flat tax rate of 4.95%, Roth IRAs are entirely tax-exempt at the state level.
+If you are under 59 ½ and make an early withdrawal, there are no state penalties, but a 10% federal penalty applies.
+It is important to note that while Required Minimum Distributions (RMDs) are federally taxable, they are not subject to state taxes in Illinois.
+There is much more to learn about effectively managing your IRA tax situation.

 Key Takeaways